Sandernaess/Dine-public/README.md

 # Dine - Discover and share food recipes.
-Dine is a ongoing webapplication where users should be able to discover and share food recipes.
+Dine is a ongoing personal project where users should be able to discover and share food recipes.
 Users can create their own profiles and create recipes.
 There will be a profile page, with an overview over created recipes and liked recipes.

 The purpose of this project is to practice building webapplications with PHP, HTML, CSS & JavaScript.
 I am using MySQL for the database to this project.